Memory-Efficient Sequential Pattern Mining with Hybrid Tries: Introduction

-The advantage of trie-based models is their concise representation of the dataset which enables better time and memory efficiency for the mining algorithm (see, for example, the experiments detailed in \citet{mabroukeh2010taxonomy}).
-The challenge, however, is determining how trie-based models are mined in the search for frequent patterns.
-Unlike tabular-based models which can be mined by scanning sequences of the dataset individually, trie-based algorithms must scan the paths of their trie that share subpaths and cannot be mined individually.
-In fact, how these paths are traversed and mined is the distinguishing factor between the many trie-based models of the literature.
-However, in almost all such methods the focus has been to improve time efficiency, often with the expense of using more memory.
+While trie models can provide a more memory-efficient model of the data set, using that model for SPM poses an entirely different challenge.
+Unlike vector models which have a one-to-one correspondence between their vectors and sequences of the data set, a single path of a trie model may correspond to several sequences.
+This makes tracking the frequency of patterns nontrivial, requiring additional information to be stored at the nodes of the trie.
+In fact, the distinguishing factor between the many trie-based approaches in the literature is the information stored at the nodes of their tries and how it is used in the mining algorithm.
+Unfortunately, all current trie models involve storing a rich set of information at their nodes in favor of time efficiency, often increasing their memory requirements beyond that of vector models.

-For example, in web access mining, \citet{pei2000mining} propose to use a hash table of linked nodes to traverse and scan their trie-based dataset model.
-Using hash tables, the dataset is recursively projected onto conditional smaller tries and mined accordingly.
+For example, in web access mining (a special case of SPM with simplified sequence structures), \citet{pei2000mining} propose to use a hash table of linked nodes to traverse and scan their trie data set model.
+Using hash tables, the data set is recursively projected onto conditional smaller tries and mined accordingly.
 The disadvantage of this approach is the memory overhead of the hash table and the memory and time spent constructing the conditional tries.
-Instead of constructing conditional tries, \citet{lu2003position} propose to store at each node of the trie-based model an integer position value and \citet{yang2007efficient} propose to recursively generate sub-header tables in the mining algorithm.
+Instead of constructing conditional tries, \citet{lu2003position} propose to store at each node of the trie model an integer position value, and \citet{yang2007efficient} propose to recursively generate sub-header tables in the mining algorithm.
 Such integer position values grow exponentially with the size of the trie, and similarly, the generation of many sub-header tables leads to higher memory consumption.

-Following works in web access mining, \citet{rizvee2020tree} extend trie-based dataset models to accommodate SPM.
-This is a nontrivial task, due to the different structural properties of datasets in SPM compared to web access mining.
+Following works in web access mining, \citet{rizvee2020tree} extend the trie model of a sequential data set to accommodate SPM.
+This is a challenging task, due to the different structural properties of data sets in SPM compared to web access mining \citep{mabroukeh2010taxonomy}.
 Their \emph{TreeMiner} algorithm uses a similar idea to hash tables, and stores at each node of the trie a matrix of links that are used to traverse and mine the trie.
-Although this improves the time efficiency of the TreeMiner algorithm, storing such rich information at each node of the trie-based model is expensive in memory usage.
+Although this can improve the time efficiency of the TreeMiner algorithm, the matrix of links grows linearly with the size of the data set and makes the algorithm costly in memory usage.